New Garden Township, Pennsylvania

 New Garden Township is a township in Chester County, Pennsylvania, United States, which was organized in 1714.
 The population was 11,363 at the 2020 census.

 New Garden is the center of the mushroom agribusiness in southeastern Pennsylvania with a higher concentration of composting, mushroom growing, packaging, and shipping businesses than in any other municipality in the area.
 It was named for the New Garden Friends' Meeting House, an eighteenth-century brick house of worship of the Religious Society of Friends, within its territorial limits.

 History

 Merestone was added to the National Register of Historic Places in 1995.

 Geography

-According to the United States Census Bureau, the township has a total area of 16.2 sqmi, of which 16.1 sqmi is land and 0.1 sqmi, or 0.31%, is water.
+According to the U.S. Census Bureau, the township has a total area of 16.2 sqmi, of which 16.1 sqmi is land and 0.1 sqmi, or 0.31%, is water.
+It contains the census-designated place of Toughkenamon.

 Demographics

 At the 2010 census, the township was 66.8% non-Hispanic White, 3.0% Black or African American, 0.5% Native American, 3.0% Asian, and 2.2% were two or more races.
 26.4% of the population were of Hispanic or Latino ancestry.